PhilippeMarcMeyer/tableScroller/README.md

 # FieldsLinker
-## A little plugin to demonstrate how to add a scroll to an html table
+## A little plugin to demonstrate how to make a simple html table sortable and scrollable
 ### The width of the table is determined by the width of its parent
 ### I also added a sort